 *Is this waste fibre?

-Laps are often described as wastes, though the term doesn't really transfer well: When blending hundreds of kilos of fibres at a time, then the 2 foot of wool tops that didn't go through the machinery are waste.
+Laps are often described as wastes, though the term doesn't really transfer well: When blending and carding hundreds of kilos of fibres, then the 2 foot of wool tops or end of run on the carder that didn't go through the machinery are waste.
 It's these bits that are put together to make up the laps, so to a home spinner or felter it's just like getting a mixed bag of wools.
 It is clean and safe to use just like any of our other fibre.